-This scheme builds bridges between parliamentarians, Civil Servants and some of the best research scientists in the UK.
+This scheme builds bridges between Parliamentarians, Civil Servants and some of the best research scientists in the UK.

 Andrew Miller MP and Dr Thanh Nguyen

-The scheme aims to help MPs and civil servants establish longstanding links with practising research scientists and to help research scientists understand political decision making and its associated pressures.
+The scheme aims to help Parliamentarians and Civil Servants establish longstanding links with practising research scientists and to help research scientists understand political decision making and its associated pressures.

 Previous participants include Rt Hon John Denham MP, Nick Clegg MP, Julia Goldsworthy MP, Ed Vaizey MP and Anne Snelgrove MP as well as Civil Servants from across government and scientists from universities and research centres across the UK.